dreamy2/ClassShaker/README.md

 ## End

 That is all currently for this module.
-There are extra features from [RbxCameraShaker](https://github.com/Sleitnick/RbxCameraShaker/tree/master) that can be used here, feel free to check it out!
+There are extra functions carried over from [RbxCameraShaker](https://github.com/Sleitnick/RbxCameraShaker/tree/master) that can be used here, feel free to check it out!

-Join my [discord server](https://discord.gg/2JdU9x4usT) if you run into any problems, or if you would like to ask anything.
+Join my [discord server](https://discord.gg/2JdU9x4usT) if you run into any problems, suggestions, or if you would like to ask anything.